 Weekly Cleaning Routine

 I chose Fridays because my husband is home on Fridays.
 After breakfast, we divi out the chores and get busy.
 Someone vacuums the entire house, which is usually my husband or myself.
+Don’t you find that your vaccuum can become stiff while using them?.
+Maybe it is time to get a new one.
+Before going ahead with anything, be sure to do your research into whatever product you had in mind.
+Compare Roombas vacuums, for example, against other brands to see which product will be worth the money.
 My husband wipes down everything in the kitchen.
 I am usually responsible for the bathrooms.
 The kids usually dust and clean the glass because they love to use the spray bottle.
 They are also responsible for making sure their bedrooms are clean.
 We work on our porch together, and then the house is completely clean.
 It takes about two hours to do the entire house.

 One important thing to note is this is not including dealing with clutter and picking up.
 That is done every single day in our fifteen minute tidy before bed.
 Without this habit in place, the big cleaning day would not be possible in this short amount of time because we would have to spend so much time dealing with tidying.
 When a housekeeper comes to your house to clean, they don’t deal with clutter.
 They just clean, which means that you have to have the clothes, toys, and trash picked up so that they can do their job.